 In this project we’ll make another “pocket” trivet and put cardboard inside for additional insulation.
 Here’s what the finished project will look like:

-We’ll begin by using the same general approach as the first two projects.
+We’ll begin by using the same general approach as Project 1 and Project 2.
 That is, we put down tape and put the eight koana on the tape.
 But this time several things will be a little different.
 First, instead of putting the middle of the koana on the edge of the tape, we’ll measure 2″ back from the middle fold, fold the koana and put that fold on the edge of the tape.
 Second, we’ll do all the first part of the weaving (all eight cross strips) without changing the position of the tape.
 Third, we’ll weave upward instead of downward because I think it will be easier to see the twill weave pattern that way.

 OK, so the picture below shows all eight vertical koana in place with both the top and bottom tapes.
 The ruler is on top of the tape to shield it from the water spray so that it won’t become soft.